aarong/feedme-server-core/DEV.md

 6. When `stopping` and the transport has stopped listening for new connections, disconnected all previously-connected clients, and is ready to potentially restart, the transport state must become `stopped`.
+The transport must not automatically attempt to restart.

 ### Clients